po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/28-Stu_Mini-Project/README.md

 * It's done when a user on the profile page can select a "Delete" button to remove their project from the database.

+* It's done when a logged in user can select a "Logout" button to remove their session.

 * It's done when the API routes to create and delete posts are auth guarded from non logged in users.

 * It's done when the code is organized using MVC architecture.